freestanding-binary/HonPei_project/README.md

 - [ ] Create a script that converts a .srt subtitle file in Simplified Chinese to Traditional Chinese.
 - [ ] Create a script that takes a Chinese dictionary file (like the ones for GoldenDict, Yomichan, etc.), identifies the Pinyin in the entries and change it for the correspondent Zhuyin (phonetic system used in Taiwan).
 Romanization is bad.
 - [ ] Create a script in order to quickly and efficiently use this [OCR engine](https://github.com/ooooverflow/chinese-ocr) for Mandarin Chinese.
 Choose a keybind, press it, select an area with Chinese text with your mouse and the OCR will work, the recognized text will be sent to your clipboard.
 ImageMagick might be useful.
+- [ ] Analyze [this tool's](https://github.com/emc2314/arujisho) code and change its built-in resources for Mandarin Chinese ones.
+> Dictionaries can NOT be imported dynamically.
+They are built into the app itself.
+One can build the dictionary database and compile the app himself if needed.